exoplatform/exo-documentation/docs/Administration.rst

 ~~~~~~~~~~~~~~~

 To publish the **intranet** site, go to either of its page, like Home
-page, and click Edit --> Site --> Layout from the top navigation bar,
+page, and click Edit icon --> Site --> Edit Layout from the top navigation bar,
 then select Site's Config from the Edit Inline Composer window.
 In the
 Permissions --> Access, tick the *Everyone* checkbox.